thatcrispybacon/ScratchAuth/README.md

 # ScratchAuth
-Sample Scratch Auth based on Scratch Auth with easy wiki for client side
+Sample Scratch Authentification based on [Scratch Auth](https://auth.itinerary.eu.org/) with easy wiki for client side and server side usage.
+> [!Important]
+> This uses an already existing auth system on found at [This Gitub Repo](https://github.com/Looky1173/Scratch-Auth-Client)